akshaykhanna/VaccineSlotFinder/README.md

 # VaccineSlotFinder
-JS browser script to find Vaccine Slot from UI.
+JS browser script to find Vaccine Slot from UI in India via cowin website.

 ## Prerequisite
  - Before running this do register yourself & your dependents using Adhaar card/s on https://selfregistration.cowin.gov.in